Sunset Dinner Cruises in Hawaii: The Ultimate Parents' Night Out

 Star of Honolulu

-This is the big one - literally.
+The big one.
+Literally.
 The Star of Honolulu is the largest dinner cruise vessel in Hawaii, carrying up to 1,500 passengers across multiple decks.
 They offer several package tiers, from the basic Star Sunset Dining (around $100 per person) to the Five Star Dinner (about $200) which gets you a private table, seven-course French menu, and a sommelier.
-My recommendation: go for the Three Star option, which gives you the premium deck, crab and steak dinner, and live entertainment without the astronomical price tag.
-The boat departs from Aloha Tower Marketplace and sails along the Waikiki coastline with Diamond Head views.
+My recommendation: go for the Three Star option.
+Premium deck, crab and steak dinner, and live entertainment without the astronomical price.
+Departs from Aloha Tower Marketplace and sails along the Waikiki coastline with Diamond Head views.

 Makani Catamaran

 For a more intimate experience, the Makani Catamaran holds about 49 guests and offers a premium open bar with upscale appetizers rather than a sit-down dinner.
-It is a different vibe - more cocktail party on the water than formal dining - and I actually prefer it.
-You can move around, lean against the rail with your drink, and feel the spray on your face.
+Different vibe.
+More cocktail party on the water than formal dining.
+I actually prefer it.
+You can move around, lean against the rail with your drink, feel the spray on your face.
 Departs from Kewalo Basin near Ala Moana.
-Bring a waterproof phone pouch because you will be closer to the water on this smaller vessel and the spray can reach you.
+Bring a waterproof phone pouch because you will be closer to the water on this smaller vessel.

 Maui Sunset Cruises